jontsai/bash-ftw/README.md

 *IT upgrades laptops for your whole department and you lose your precious customizations.*
 *Ubuntu here, Mac (FreeBSD) there, RedHat over there, Debian over yonder, Amazon Linux over there, ...*

 *Years of muscle memory...
 What?!
 Do.
 You.
 Mean. `-bash: ll: command not found`?*
+*Handicapped, crippled*

 `ssh me@somehost`
 `me@somehost's password:`